Chapter Twenty-Seven: Criminal Hero

 Itsuki sat in a tavern with his party.
 Almost all of them were stuffing their faces around the table happily.
 The patrons were all especially rowdy that night.

-"Thanks to our new demi-human brat, we took down that noble and fooled those guards before they knew what hit them."
+"Thanks to the new demi brat, we took down that noble before he knew what hit them."
 Aksel, the now drunk armored knight, boasted proudly.

-"I'm sorry, what did you call me?"
+"I'm sorry, who are you calling a demi brat?"
 Maya asked while glaring, her voice tinged with venom.

 The drunk tank realized what he'd said, and paled underneath his helmet.
 "I'm sorry!
-I didn't mean it like that!"
+I'm so sorry!
+I meant no offense!"
 He quickly got on his knees, begging for his life.

 Maya's glare melted away back to a playful smile.
-"I was only kidding Aksel.
+"I was only kidding.
 Jeez, you look like you saw a ghost."
 She said playfully.
 "You don't think I'm that scary now, do you?"

 "It looks like you're right."
 The normally reserved Rachel smiled.

 "What a pervert.
-She was only a little girl last week and you're already trying to make moves on little Maya."
+She was only a little girl last week and you're already trying to make moves on Maya now that she's grown up."
 Crystal, the silver-haired spearman, said unsympathetically.

-"Sure, and you also weren't the one that worried the most about her safety after helping Rachel train her the last couple weeks."
+"Sure, and you also weren't the one that worried the most about her safety after helping Rachel train her and level her up."
 Crystal said sarcastically.
 All the other party members around the table laughed.

-"You, you, argh!"
-He drowned his frustration in another bottle of mead.
-Causing Maya to giggle at his expense.
+"But, that was just because she was new, and..."
+Aksel drowned his frustration in another bottle of mead.
+Maya giggled at his expense.
 Some of the other members of the party around the table laughed again.
+Aksel just continued to frown and refused to meet their gazes.

 "Those two are getting along well," Itsuki commented.

 "Rishia, will you please stop whimpering at everything I say," Itsuki asked her, trying to sound calm.
-A little frustration leaked out with his tone.
+A little frustration leaked out with his tone though, and it caused the girl to shrink in on herself.

 "Feh- I'm sorry Sir Itsuki!"
 Rishia said apologetically while bowing her head.